 Fact Sheet: The Public Charge Rule Harms Children (Updated)Children of Immigrants Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity

-The strength of our country’s economic future is dependent on the wellbeing of our nation’s children, who make up our future tax base.
-Children of immigrants are the fastest-growing group of American children.
-Approximately 1 in 4 children (18 million) live in a family with at least one immigrant parent.
+The strength of our country’s economic future is dependent on the wellbeing of our children, who make up our future workforce and tax base.
+Children of immigrants are the fastest-growing group of American children, with approximately 1 in 4 children (18 million) living in a family with at least one immigrant parent.

-On October 10, 2018, the U.S. Department of Homeland Security (DHS) began their attack on these critical benefits by releasing a rule for public comment that proposes changes to long-standing, bipartisan immigration policy.
-The proposed rule would allow government officials to consider the use of an applicant’s broad range of services such as Medicaid, the Supplemental Nutrition Assistance Program (SNAP), and housing assistance when determining eligibility for green cards and/or lawful admission to the U.S. On August 14, 2019, after reviewing more than 260,000 public comments on the rule, DHS published a final regulation with slight changes from the proposed version.
+On October 10, 2018, the U.S. Department of Homeland Security (DHS) began their attack on these critical benefits by releasing a rule for public comment proposing changes to long-standing, bipartisan immigration policy known as “public charge.”
+The rule allows government officials to consider the use of an applicant’s broad range of services such as Medicaid, the Supplemental Nutrition Assistance Program (SNAP), and housing assistance when determining eligibility for green cards or lawful admission to the U.S. On August 14, 2019, after reviewing more than 260,000 public comments on the rule, DHS published a final regulation with slight changes from the proposed version.